Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Research actually shows that increases in intimacy can produce passion.
 As you become more vulnerable and connected with your partner, passionate feelings naturally grow stronger.

-12 Ways to Have Passionate Sex in a Relationship
+12 Ways to Have More Passionate Sex in Your Relationship

 Ready for the practical part?
 Here are proven strategies to bring more passion into your intimate life.
 Remember, not every tip will work for every couple.
 Pick what feels right for you and your partner.